 Rice flour: Another note of caution!
 You MUST use ONLY white rice flour in this gluten free snickerdoodles cookies recipe.

-Unfortunately, the snickerdoodle cookies ended up too dry.
-So I baked up a second batch using 100% rice white flour.
+Unfortunately, the snickerdoodle sugar cookies ended up too dry when I used this rice flour mixture to make the cookie dough.
+So I baked up a second batch using 100% white rice flour.
 It’s the only way to go.

 Why?
 Many bakers feel that cream of tartar makes gluten free snickerdoodle cookies chewy and gives them a bit of a tang.

-That way the cookies aren’t just a butter cookie with a bunch of cinnamon sugar on top.
+That way the rice flour sugar cookies aren’t just a buttery sugar cookie with a bunch of cinnamon sugar on top.

-It can’t hurt to add the cream of tartar.
+It can’t hurt to add the cream of tartar to the cookie dough.
 But don’t worry if you don’t add it.
 They’ll still turn out great.

 Gift giving and cookie swaps: Now that you know how to make gluten free snickerdoodles, keep these rice flour cookies in mind as homemade gifts for all your gluten free friends.